mistersquiish/Twitter-Sentiment-Analysis/README.md

     Some things in the future to improve this data analysis project:
     - [ ] Train with data is more gun related.
 Couldn't do this as I did not have the time to label 10,000+ Twitter tweets.
+    - [ ] Stream more tweets.
     - [ ] Addressing a note I made in step 2, used Twitter stream data to test accuracy.
     - [ ] Explore different machine learning algorithms.
     - [ ] Train with a larger dataset.
 Training with 10,000 Tweets already gave my Mac Air a hard time, so I would like a more computationally powerful computer.
     - [ ] I only used the BNB and MNB classifiers to classify tweets as I could not figure out how to extract probability from the Linear SVC and Nu SVC classifiers.
+    - [ ] I used the keyword 'guns' when streaming the Twitter tweets, however, this does not necessarily mean the subject of the tweet will be guns.
+The phrase 'gun control' can also be included in the tweets, but it is only a small percentage of the overall gun related tweets.
-    - [ ] Twitter data is dirty.
+    - [ ] Twitter text is dirty and short.
 Perhaps a different approach?

     Again, this was my first data analysis project, and I am still learning.
 If you have any suggestions or possible errors I made, I urge you to message me, so I can investigate further.